thnguyen-grs/thnguyen-grs.github.io/_pages/about.md

 ## Work timeline/News:

 ### 2024
+- May 4<sup>th</sup>, 2024: journal paper "Chained Hydrologic-hydraulic for Flood Modeling by Assimilating SAR-derived Flood Extent and FFSAR-Processed Altimetry Data" has been submitted to the Hydrology and Earth System Sciences.
+- April 30<sup>th</sup>, 2024: journal paper "Remote Sensing Data Assimilation with a Chained Hydrologic-hydraulic Model for Flood Forecasting" has been submitted to the IEEE JSTARS.
+The preprint version can be found in [Publication page](https://thnguyen-grs.github.io/publications/).
 - March 2024: four abstracts have been accepted for presentations (3 orals, 1 poster) at [IEEE IGARSS 2024](https://www.2024.ieeeigarss.org/) in Athens, Greece <img alt="US" src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Flag_of_Greece.svg/1280px-Flag_of_Greece.svg.png" width="20">
   - Assimilation of SWOT Altimetry and Sentinel-1 Flood Extent Observations for Flood Reanalysis - A Proof-of-Concept (first-authored),
   - Early Flood Warning Using Satellite-derived Convective System and Precipitation Data - A Retrospective Case Study of Central Vietnam (co-first authored),